↑

 Instructions

-• Meanwhile, heat the remaining tablespoon of olive oil in a large pot over medium heat.
-Add the garlic and shallot and cook until soft, about 2-3 minutes.
+• Meanwhile, heat the remaining tablespoon of olive oil in a large pot or Dutch oven over medium heat.
+Add the garlic and shallot and cook until soft, stirring often, about 2-3 minutes.

-• Add 1 cup of the vegetable stock and cook, stirring frequently, until it is also fully absorbed.
+• Add the wine and continuously stir until it is fully absorbed.
+Add 1 cup of stock and cook, stirring almost constantly, until it is also fully absorbed.

 • Repeat this process, letting each cup fully absorb before adding the next.
-Add the last cup 1/4 cup at a time until the rice is creamy and al dente.
-You may or may not need the full 4 cups.
+Add the last cup 1/4 cup at a time, as you may not need the full amount.
+Continue until the rice is creamy and al dente.
+I usually use 3 1/2 to 4 cups.

-• Remove the pan from the heat, then stir in the butter, lemon juice, lemon zest, and Parmesan cheese.
-Stir until fully melted and blended into the rice.
+• Remove the pan from the heat and stir in the butter, lemon juice, lemon zest and Parmesan cheese.
+Stir until fully melted, blended and cheesy.

-• Mix in the peas and stir until warmed through.
-Season with salt and pepper, as needed.
+• Mix in the peas.
+Taste and adjust seasonings as needed.

-• You can either mix in the roasted vegetables, or serve them on top of the finished risotto.
+• Either mix in the roasted vegetables, or serve them on top of the finished risotto.

 Notes